10th

 The apartments were a great success and this success was replicated in two other adjacent apartment blocks.
 This award winning project continued its success until the latter part of 2009; when the blocks were returned to Bradford Council as they had been earmarked for demolition as part of a wider regeneration plan.

-Taking the lessons learned from these projects Impact has replicated its ground breaking success in many other areas through out the UK and is continuing to grow as can be seen here .
+Taking the lessons learned from these projects Impact has replicated its ground breaking success in many other areas through out the UK and is continuing to grow.